 Online Training Software: Open Source and Supported

-Though originally an open source course management system, Moodle is now a free online learning management system geared mostly towards the education system.
+Though originally an open-source course management system, Moodle is now a free online learning management system geared mostly towards the education system.
 Schools and universities use Moodle to administer and manage assignments as well as some courses.
 It has received a lot of praise as a free LMS, but ‘free’ still has its caveats.
-Moodle offers open source LMS SCORM compliancy, but insists that reporting and grading be done within Moodle.
+Moodle offers open-source LMS SCORM compliancy but insists that reporting and grading be done within Moodle.
 SCORM is a process that content goes through to agree with the LMS in place.
-That is, content has to be created outside of SCORM, then sent through SCORM to be delivered to the LMS.
+That is, the content has to be created outside of SCORM, then sent through SCORM to be delivered to the LMS.
 It’s a bit outdated and isn’t exactly necessary anymore.
 In business, if you were to create a Moodle wiki for company learning, you’d still be stuck with this odd Moodle SCORM dilemma of testing with or without SCORM compliant content.

 The Difference Between an Open Source Learning Management System and a Licensed One

-An open source LMS system, in turn, is not free.
+An open-source LMS system, in turn, is not free.
 You’d have to use time and money to hire a staff to customize and maintain it.
-Growing businesses that simply needs to use that time to get current and new staff onboard can’t take on the bulkiness of building onto free LMS software.
+Growing businesses that simply need to use that time to get current and new staff onboard can’t take on the bulkiness of building onto free LMS software.

 As a growing business, implementing a system like this that’s supposedly free, could cost upwards to hundreds of thousands of dollars.
 Before you look into free learning management system software, consider the hidden costs.
 Make sure you already have the resources in place before signing up.
 More often than not, it’s growing businesses that need more than a free LMS.
 WordPress isn’t cutting it either, and even the WordPress LMS plugins require code maintenance on your end.